Clemapfel/jluna/docs/manual.md

 + update the variable of that name
 + create a new proxy pointing to the new value, then return it

 Only the second-to-last of which has to be performed by any of the other functions.
 This explains the large amount of overhead.
-Using named proxy to change a variable is a bad idea runtime-wise, even if it is great syntactically and convenience-wise.
+Using named proxy to change a variable is a bad idea runtime-wise, even if it is great, both syntactically and convenience-wise.

 ---

 ### Benchmark: Calling Julia-side Functions

-It is important, that executing Julia-side code through functions has as little overhead as possible.
-This section will investigate if this was achieved.
+Executing Julia-side code through functions needs to have as little overhead as possible.
+This section will investigate if / where this was achieved.

 ```cpp
 // number of benchmark cycles